• Big Ideas, which offer an overview of the important concepts covered in each module.

 Successful weight loss programs, nutritional components essentials to mental and emotional health, nutritional impacts associated with common pharmaceuticals, and the basics of metabolic typing will be discussed in relation to foundational health.
 Students will learn to identify the relationship between a body out of foundational balance and other nutritional considerations.

 To be a successful Nutritional Therapy Practitioner, students need general practice management skills, as well as clinical expertise.
-This module covers the basics of running a nutritional counseling practice, legal issues, insurance, client management and office procedures.
+This module covers the basics of running a nutritional counselling practice, legal issues, insurance, client management and office procedures.

 In addition –

 Written and Practical Exams: Students are required to pass written and practical exams.
 The practical exams are designed to demonstrate that each student has the necessary skills and knowledge to earn certification from NTA.
-Students must pass the written exams with 80 percent or higher and the practical exams with 90 percent or higher.
+Students must pass the written exams with 80

-In-Person Workshop: Students are required to attend a three in-person workshop sessions during the program to obtain certification.
+In-Person Workshop: Students are required to attend three in-person workshop sessions during the program to obtain certification.

 Homework and Attendance Requirements: Students are required to complete all homework, required reading, outside community projects, client/practitioner work, and meet attendance requirements in order to become certified.
 Status and grades will be reported to students in writing.
 Absences need to be reported to the Instructor.